AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/quick-site/deploy-theme.md

 * How to customize and test a theme using proxied AEM content and commit those changes to AEM git.
 * How to deploy front-end customization using the pipeline.

 You are now ready to customize the themes of your own AEM site.
+However before you before begin creating different work streams using multiple front-end pipelines, please review the document [Developing Sites with the Front-End Pipeline.](/help/implementing/developing/introduction/developing-with-front-end-pipelines.md) It will help you get the most out of your front-end development by:

+* Maintaining a single source of truth.
+* Maintaining a separation of concerns.

-However AEM is a powerful tool and there are many additional options available.
+AEM is a powerful tool and there are many additional options available.
 Check out some of the additional resources available in the [Additional Resources section](#additional-resources) to learn more about the features you saw in this journey.

 ## Additional Resources {#additional-resources}

-While it is recommended that you move on to the next part of the Quick Site Creation journey by reviewing the document [Deploy Your Customized Theme,](deploy-theme.md) the following are some additional, optional resources that do a deeper dive on some concepts mentioned in this document, but they are not required to continue on the journey.
+The following are some additional resources that do a deeper dive on some concepts mentioned in this document.

 * [AEM as a Cloud Service technical documentation](https://experienceleague.adobe.com/docs/experience-manager-cloud-service.html) - If you already have a firm understanding of AEM, you may want to directly consult the in-depth technical docs.
 * [Cloud Manager documentation](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/onboarding/onboarding-concepts/cloud-manager-introduction.html) - If you would like more details on Cloud Manager's features, you may want to directly consult the in-depth technical docs.